REVLIIS/H2M-Plugin-Loader/README.md

 ### Build Instructions
 1. Clone repo
-2. Make sure TDM-GCC is installed and added to your PATH variables.
+2. Make sure cmake and TDM-GCC are installed and added to your PATH variables.
 3. Run cmds in project root:

 ```bash